kasouto31/MayukoBot/README.md

 # Building a discord.py bot (updated)

+It's not the best way to make a bot but it was one of my first bot project !

 This repository contains all the code for the bot constructed over the course of my series "Building a discord.py bot (2020)", which can be found here: https://www.youtube.com/playlist?list=PLYeOw6sTSy6ZGyygcbta7GcpI8a5-Cooc.

 ## Installation of required components